-Blood and Bourbon
+Blood & Bourbon

-Dutch spymaster and slave-owner turned slave
+Dutch spymaster & slave owner turned slave

 “Yet have I ever heard it said that spies and tale-bearers have done more mischief in this world than poisoned bowl or the assassin’s dagger.”

 Appearance & Attire

 Armand Chassagnac is, in a word, revolting.
 Angry clouds of flies nosily buzz around his person, occasionally landing on his thin scalp, crawling underneath his clothes, or flying in or out of his mouth.
 His half-bald head is shaped like an overlarge lump.
 Stringy gray hair clings desperately to his middle scalp, a final ragtag band of soldiers fighting a lost war against baldness.
 His eyes are dark and sunken, his teeth round and yellowed, and his mouth suffers from a pronounced overbite.
 His stained, raggedy gray trench coat and heavily applied cologne do little to improve his shabby appearance.

 Date of Birth: Late 17th century (Spanish Netherlands)

 Date of Ghouling: Mid-18th century (New Orleans, Louisiana)